Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 > Something went wrong.

-That is not enough information to debug.
+That leaves candidates without enough information to debug.

 A candidate needs to know which kind of failure happened: